 Other likely symptoms include:

--radiating pain in the face, jaw, or neck,
+- Radiating pain in the face, jaw, or neck, jaw muscle stiffness,

 Because more studies are needed on the safety and effectiveness of most treatments for jaw joint and muscle disorders, experts strongly recommend first using the most conservative, reversible treatments possible.
 Conservative treatments do not invade the tissues of the face, jaw, or joint, or involve surgery.
 Reversible treatments do not cause permanent changes in the structure or position of the jaw or teeth.
 Even when TMJ disorders have become persistent, most patients still do not need aggressive types of treatment.

 Because the most common jaw joint and muscle problems are temporary and do not get worse, simple treatment may be all that is necessary to relieve discomfort.

 There are steps you can take that may be helpful in easing symptoms, such as: